truenas/documentation/content/SCALE/SCALETutorials/Apps/MinIOClustersSCALE/MinIOClustering.md

 Next, enter the **MinIO Configuration** settings.

-Select **Enable Distributed Mode** if setting up a cluster of SCALE systems in a distributed cluster.
+Select **Enable Distributed Mode** when setting up a cluster of SCALE systems in a distributed cluster.
 A MinIO in distributed mode allows you to pool multiple drives or TrueNAS SCALE systems (even if they are different machines) into a single object storage server for better data protection in the event of single or multiple node failures because MinIO distributes the drives across several nodes.
 For more information, see the [Distributed MinIO Quickstart Guide](https://docs.min.io/docs/distributed-minio-quickstart-guide).